 Mini Version (If you have just 45 seconds)

-If I have free time, I am also an occasional freelance writer, editor, copy editor, and proofreader.
+I am also an occasional freelance writer, editor, copy editor, and proofreader.
 I work primarily with print and online publications.
 For more than a decade, I have worked in the marketing, advertising, technology, trends, education, and arts/culture fields.
 Thanks to technology, I work with clients all over the world.

 For a few years prior to this, I taught English and writing (including the writing process, grammar, creative writing, poetry, and research skills) and a host of other subjects.